More than five-twelfths of the zeros of $\zeta$ are on the critical line: The general case

 \section{The general case $d \ge 0$}

 We now specialize the coefficients to

 as well as

 The task ahead is to compute the arithmetical sum $\mathcal{S}_d = \sum_{hm=kn}$ appearing in \eqref{presumS}.
-This is precisely where the autocorrelation ratioss technique plays again a fundamental role and where we appreciate why it is unnecessary to discriminate square-free numbers $n$ as discussed in $\mathsection$3.
+This is precisely where the autocorrelation of ratios of $\zeta$ technique plays again a fundamental role and where we appreciate why it is unnecessary to discriminate square-free numbers $n$ as discussed in $\mathsection$3.
 To this end, define

 by writing the generalized von Mangoldt function as $\Lambda_q = \mu \star \log^q$ and setting $L_d := \ell_1 + \ell_2 + \cdots + \ell_d$.

 We have the rather unfortunate situation where it becomes difficult to recycle the alphabet but it should be clear that only the $d$'s in $(d,e), [d,e]$ and $d^{\alpha+s}$ are being summed.
 The $d$'s involved in the logs are a parameter of our choice.